-Books are a significant part of my life.
-I am drawn to book collecting, book binding, book repair and conservation, writing books, reading, and other explorations of the book as an object of art and as a container of human knowledge and imagination.
+My life is filled with books.
+I am drawn to book collecting, book binding, book repair and conservation, writing books, reading, and other explorations of the printed word and the book as an object of art and as a container of human knowledge and imagination.

 Current Book Exploration